Tominous/CompactRanks/README.md

-# ShorterRanks
+# CompactRanks
-A ChatTriggers module that makes every Hypixel rank shorter.
-(Currently works only in chat)
+A ChatTriggers module that displays every Hypixel rank in a more compact way.
 https://chattriggers.com/modules/ShorterRanks

 # How to install